sumanchakraborty/laboratory/notes.md

 -   For Ansible configuration, setup issues, or questions, use the [Dell EMC Automation community](https://www.dell.com/community/Automation/bd-p/Automation).
 -   For any issues with Dell EMC Storage, contact [Dell EMC Online Support](http://www.dell.com/support).

+>   © 2016 - 2020 Dell Inc. or its subsidiaries.
+All rights reserved.
+Dell,
+>   EMC, and other trademarks are trademarks of Dell Inc. or its
+>   subsidiaries.
+Other trademarks may be trademarks of their respective
+>   owners.